Connect with the Mayor

-Since taking office in 2011, Mayor Jay Tibshraeny has launched several initiatives to connect with community members in areas that are important to the entire City.
+Mayor Kevin Hartke has several initiatives that connect community members in areas that are important to the entire City.
 The Mayor encourages all Chandler residents to get involved.
 Here's a look at these important initiatives.

 Neighborhood Excellence Awards

-Mayor Jay Tibshraeny held the very first Neighborhood Connect, a Virtual Town Hall, in 2011.
-In addition, the City of Chandler's Neighborhood Advisory Committee (NAC) is a seven-member Mayor and Council appointed committee.
+The City of Chandler's Neighborhood Advisory Committee (NAC) is a seven-member Mayor and Council appointed committee.
 The NAC holds Public meetings the second Tuesday of every month at 6:30 p.m. in the Neighborhood Resources Office, 235 S. Arizona Ave.
-As part of the Committee's commitment to the community, the NAC hosts the Mayor's Listening Tour where Mayor Tibshraeny listens to residents speak out on the various challenges facing their neighborhoods and community.
-Stay tuned for dates of upcoming Listening Tour dates and locations.
+As part of the Committee's commitment to the community, the NAC hosts the Mayor on the Move where Mayor Kevin Hartke and members of the City Council listen to residents speak out on the various challenges facing their neighborhoods and community.

 Teen Leadership Academy